robenkleene/collections/cards/computer-science.md

 - **What is an adjacency list?
 How is it implemented for integer nodes versus string nodes?** Storing neighboring nodes in a list, using a multidimensional list for integers or an associative array for other types of nodes.
 - **In a graph, what are neighbors?** Two connected nodes
 - **How do you insert a node at the beginning of a doubly linked list?**
-    1. First, set the new node's pointers, so its previous is head and its next is head's next.
+  1. First set the new node's pointers: Set its previous to head and its next to head's next.
-    2. Then, set head and head's next's pointers, so previous of head's next is the new node, and head's next is the new node.
+  2. Then set head and head's next's pointers: Set the previous of head's next to the new node, and head's next to the new node.

 ### Bloom Filter